cran/semaphore/README.md

 Semaphores are managed by the operating system, which is responsible for ensuring that this integer value can be safely incremented or decremented by multiple processes.
-Processes can also wait (blocking) for the value to become non-zero.
+Processes can also wait (blocking) for the value to become positive.

 Works cross-platform, including Windows, MacOS, and Linux.